asparks1987/Range_map/README.md

 # libRangeMap
-A simple library file that maps ranges of alphanumeric characters from one range to another.
+A simple library  written in C that maps ranges of alphanumeric characters from one range to another.